LIST-LUXEMBOURG/app4cam-backend/README.md

 This should be done only after all the standard configuration has been completed.
 As a service Motion uses the systemctl and option daemon must be set to `on`

 Next enable motion by entering the following at the command line: `sudo systemctl enable motion`
+Then change `start_motion_daemon` to `yes` on the file `/etc/default/motion`

 The following commands now control the Motion service.

 - Start the Motion `sudo service motion start`